Reimagining Care/Work Policies

 Parental Leave

-The aim of the Parenting Leave Research Cluster is to understand and improve parenting leaves (including parental, maternity, and paternity leaves), and parental benefits to support time to care for infants and young children.
+The aim of the Parental Leave Research Cluster is to understand and improve parenting leaves (including parental, maternity, and paternity leaves), and parental benefits to support time to care for infants and young children.
 Our team includes some of Canada’s leading parental leave researchers and advocates and international experts who are part of the International Network on Leave Policies and Research (LP&R).

 What should parental leave and parental benefits look like in post-pandemic Canada?